Assessment of models for nonlinear oscillatory flow through a hexagonal sphere pack: Results

 Since for this case the magnitude of the nonlinear term is only about $1.5\%$ of the linear drag, the unsteady Forchheimer equation is effectively reduced to the unsteady Darcy equation here.
 Therefore, the behaviour is determined by the acceleration coefficient $c$ and the permeability (contained in the coefficient $a=\mu/\permeability)$).
 The comparison of the two different choices for the acceleration coefficient $c$ of the unsteady Forchheimer equation thus highlights the effect of the ratio between inertia and linear drag on the superficial velocity.
 While the choice $c=\rho\,\tortuosity/\porosity$ appears to have too little mass, the choice $c=\rho\,\statictortuosity/\porosity$ appears to have too much mass.
 Since the behaviour of the case HF1 is sinusoidal, it would be possible to find coefficients for the unsteady Darcy equation that represent the simulation data exactly.
 However, these best fit coefficients would only be valid at this particular frequency and lead to inconsistent behaviour in the low- and high frequency limit (see also figure \ref{fig:dyn_permeability}).
 Choosing the coefficients as a function of the frequency leads to the frequency domain formulation of the dynamic permeability models (see section \ref{sec:dynamic_permeability_models}).
 In the time domain, this is reflected in the appearance of a history term.

 For the turbulent case, the amplitude of the superficial velocity in the direct numerical simulation is $16 \%$ lower than the amplitude of the linear case HF1 scaled by a factor of $10^3$ to the same Hagen number.
 Moreover, the maximum superficial velocity in the case HF6 is attained significantly earlier than in the case HF1 ($\varphi=0.61\pi$ for HF6 compared to $\varphi=0.94\pi$ for HF1).
 It can be seen in figure \ref{fig:comparison} that all models underpredict the amplitude of the superficial velocity: The error in the maximum superficial velocity is $-23\%$ for the model of \citet{Turo.2013}, $-21.2\%$ for the extended \citet{Pride.1993} model, $-26.4\%$ for the unsteady Forchheimer equation with $\statictortuosity$ and $-12.9\%$ for the unsteady Forchheimer equation with $\tortuosity$.
 The phase is captured satisfactorily by the extended \citet{Pride.1993} model, the model of \citet{Turo.2013} and the unsteady Forchheimer equation with $\tortuosity$, whereas the unsteady Forchheimer equation with $\statictortuosity$ mispredicts the phase.
-It can be seen that all models fail to represent the relatively sharp bend at the peak.
+This is reflected clearly in the phase error (table \ref{tab:model_error_amplitude_phase}).
+Furthermore, figure \ref{fig:comparison} shows that all models fail to represent the relatively sharp bend at the peak.

 It can be seen from the comparison to the linear case that the (identical) nonlinear term in the models causes excessive damping, since even the unsteady Forchheimer equation with an acceleration coefficient $c=\rho\,\tortuosity/\porosity$ underpredicts the amplitude of the simulation.
 In this sense, the behaviour of the different models could be understood as a compensation or superposition of errors.